Maggie HemphilL

 -

-I am analytically inclined, heavily influenced by the British Object Relations tradition (the work of Bion, Winnicott, Klein) as well as the larger psychoanalytic community, including Freud and Lacan.
+I am analytically inclined, heavily influenced by the British Object Relations tradition (the work of Bion, Winnicott, Klein) as well as the larger psychoanalytic community, including French Psychoanalyst Jacques Lacan.

 -